MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-jboss-app-service.md

 Before you can deploy to JBoss, you need to make some configuration changes in the sample itself and build or rebuild the package:

-1. In the sample, there's likely an *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, and so on.
+1. In the sample, find the *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, and so on.

-1. In the above mentioned steps, change references to `localhost:8080` or `localhost:8443` to the URL and port that JBoss runs on, which by default should be `localhost:9990`.
+1. In this file, change references to `localhost:8080` or `localhost:8443` to the URL and port that JBoss runs on, which by default should be `localhost:9990`.

-1. You also need to make the same change in the Azure app registration, where you set it as the **Redirect URI** value on the **Authentication** tab.
+1. You also need to make the same change in the Azure app registration, where you set it in the Azure portal as the **Redirect URI** value on the **Authentication** tab.

-To deploy the sample to JBoss EAP via the web console:
+Use the following steps to deploy the sample to JBoss EAP via the web console:

 1. Start the JBoss server with *%JBOSS_HOME%\bin\standalone.bat*.